Male Female Standoffs

 Male female standoffs are either hexagonal or cylindrical in diameter, have an opening with a partial internal thread at one end, and an externally threaded post at the opposite end.
 They are used when one end of the component is internally threaded.
 Male female standoffs are made with steel, aluminum, stainless, brass, or plastic/nylon and may also have exterior knurling or swage characteristics.

-Hexagonal Female Standoff Options:
+Hex Male to Female Standoff Options:

 - 3/16 Hex Male-Female Standoff in lengths from 3/16” to 2” and available in steel, stainless or aluminum.